 We pushed forward within a Goal-Directed Design framework to innovate an experience designed specifically to support scenarios particular to our active trading clients.
 The opportunity to apply human-centered design thinking in a broader manner was limited by our place at the bottom of the engineering reporting structure.

-Calling The Shots, And Not
+Calling The Shots… And Not

-For much of the past ten years, I operated a design shop that would flex in size depending on the opportunities in front of me.
+For much of the past ten years, I operated a design studio that would flex in size depending on the opportunities in front of me.
 Similarly, the particular engagements I landed (and the domains behind them) greatly influenced the process and methods available for me to employ.

 Example: Over two years, I engaged with a huge player in the media industry, Scripps Networks, building out my FT distributed team to six to completely re-imagine how they published to their online brands, which received millions of views per day.